LUCHER4321/chrono-phylo-tree/README.md

 Adds an ancestor to the current species.

 - **name**: The name of the ancestor.
-- **previousAparision**: The time before the current species' appearance when the ancestor appears.
+- **previousApparition**: The time before the current species' appearance when the ancestor appears.
 - **duration**: The duration for which the ancestor exists.
 - **description**: An optional description of the ancestor.
 - **display**: A flag indicating whether the ancestor should be displayed.